The three things I wish I knew before homeschooling…

-And these three things weren’t about child development, personality differences, learning that homeschooling isn’t about schooling at all, or all the stuff that I def do think is necessary to understand if we want to capture our charmed homeschools.
+And these three things weren’t about child development, personality differences, learning that homeschooling isn’t about schooling, or all the stuff I def do think is necessary to understand if we want to capture charmed homeschools.

 I didn’t have my own sense of self.
 I most definitely didn’t have boundaries: where do I end and someone else start?
 If someone needed me and had the compelling to tell me they needed me…well, I started with their needs.
 I was on it.
 By the time I was nineteen, I had to decide if I was going to sink or swim in life.
 (Feeling kinda vulnerable here.)
 I didn’t start out with security and equilibrium.Teresa Wiedrick, author of Homeschool Mama Self-Care: Nurturing the Nurturer